christian-sa/web-quiz-engine/README.md

 gradlew bootRun
 ```
 ![Running the application](https://github.com/christian-sa/web-quiz-engine/blob/main/src/main/resources/gifs/run-application.gif) \
-*Note: You have to navigate the shell to the projects directory.*
+*Note: You have to navigate the shell to the project directory.*

 It will run on port `8080` by default.
 Currently, the application will create a fresh database
 on every startup and wipe the existing one if necessary.
 If you would like to change these behaviours, you have to configure